Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-kongplugin-resource.md

 {{site.base_gateway}} plugins can apply to a variety of resources.
 Plugins apply to different sets of requests depending on what type of resource they are applied to.
-Applying a plugin an Ingress or HTTPRoute will modify requests that match that resource's routing rules.
+Applying a plugin an Ingress or HTTPRoute modifies requests that match that resource's routing rules.

 {:.important}